Cambodian Civil War: Background

 During the early-to-mid-1960s, Prince Norodom Sihanouk's policies had protected his nation from the turmoil that engulfed Laos and South Vietnam.
 Neither the People's Republic of China (PRC) nor North Vietnam disputed Sihanouk's claim to represent "progressive" political policies and the leadership of the prince's domestic leftist opposition, the Pracheachon Party, had been integrated into the government.
 On 3 May 1965, Sihanouk broke diplomatic relations with the U.S., ended the flow of American aid, and turned to the PRC and the Soviet Union for economic and military assistance.

 By the late 1960s, Sihanouk's delicate domestic and foreign policy balancing act was beginning to go awry.
 In 1966, an agreement was struck between the prince and the Chinese, allowing the presence of large-scale PAVN and Viet Cong troop deployments and logistical bases in the eastern border regions.
 He had also agreed to allow the use of the port of Sihanoukville by communist-flagged vessels delivering supplies and material to support the PAVN/Viet Cong military effort in South Vietnam.
-These concessions made questionable Cambodia's neutrality, which had been guaranteed by the Geneva Conference of 1954.
+These concessions made Cambodia's neutrality questionable, which had been guaranteed by the Geneva Conference of 1954.